History of South Mimms services

 Bignell's Corner is the name given to the area immediately surrounding South Mimms services.
 It is the official name of the M25/A1 roundabout, though the junction is better known as 'South Mimms Interchange'.

-The name (and the services) date back to the pre-motorway era, where the A1 Barnet By-Pass and the A6 St Albans Road met at a busy triangle-shaped junction, which is where the [St Albans Road roundabout] is now.
+The name (and the service area) date back to the pre-motorway era, where the A1 Barnet By-Pass and the A6 St Albans Road met at a busy triangle-shaped junction, which is where the [St Albans Road roundabout] is now.
 Scattered around the junction were two pubs, a garage, a garden centre named Bignell's (hence the junction's name), a motel and a truckstop.

 The truckstop was known as the Beacon Café, and was popular with lorry drivers heading in and out of London and also infamous for its use by prostitutes.
 The motel was built in 1966 as an Esso Motor Hotel, which became Crest Hotels.
 Everything to the west of the road, including the pubs and the garage, closed in the 1970s to make way for the new A1(M). [view a map from the time]